spryker-sdk/brancho/README.md

 Through the `\Brancho\Context\ContextInterface` you get access to the configuration and to the configured filters.

 ### Filters

 Filters are used to filter user input into a normalized format.
-Think of a user input which is copied from somewhere e.g. a Ticket name or a short description.
+Think of a user input which is copied from somewhere e.g. an issue name or a short description.
 Usually these contain whitespaces and capital letters which are not allowed in git branch names.